SAP/jenkins-library/documentation/docs/steps/checkChangeInDevelopment.md

 * `endpoint` - The address of the Solution Manager.
 * `gitFrom` - The starting point for retrieving the change document id
 * `gitTo` - The end point for retrieving the change document id
-* `gitLabel` - A pattern used for identifying lines holding the change document id.
+* `gitChangeDocumentLabel` - A pattern used for identifying lines holding the change document id.

 ## Step configuration
 The following parameters can also be specified as step parameters using the global configuration file: